jhucsf/fall2022/resources.md

 options for setting up a local development environment.
 Virtualization won't work in the case because the computer doesn't use an x86-64 CPU.

-It is possible to use the CS ugrad machines to do your development work.
-Note, however, that this environment is not based on Ubuntu 18.04, and your programs may be behave differently.
-A correctly-written program that is free from memory errors (such as using uses of uninitialized values) should, *in general*, behave identically on the ugrad machines and Gradescope, but ultimately it is your responsibility to ensure that your programs work under Ubuntu 18.04.
+You can use the CS ugrad machines to do your development work.
+Although they run Fedora rather than Ubuntu 20.04, we have not observed any important behavioral differences in recent years.
+Just be sure that you using valgrind diligently to ensure that your code is free from memory errors such as use of uninitialized variables.

 ## Tools